Ellen Page and Ian Daniel Talk About Documenting Homophobia and Hope Around the World

 Ian: I think you also have to put it in perspective—there’s a group of people in this country and in the world that refuse to evolve with the times.
 [They refuse to] look at the entire country and how people are feeling.
 I would say the majority is feeling like, Let’s be more open-minded, let’s be more loving, let’s be more accepting.

 Speaking of people refusing to get with the times, you had a run-in with Ted Cruz while filming the show.
-He was saying some pretty crazy stuff.
+Does it worry you guys that there’s a chance he could be this country’s next president?

+Ellen: Yeah.
+I mean, I think with anyone who at any point in his or her political career has actively fought against equality—how would one be not worried about that?
+How would one be not worried when someone has those beliefs and already has a lot of influence?
+He’s a senator who’s campaigned with a pastor who advocates for the death penalty for LGBT people.
+Let’s just be real.
+I don’t know how to wrap my head around that, really.

+Ian: Anything’s possible.
+We’re in this strange time of fear where we’re looking at all of these candidates thinking, My God,if one of them becomes president, we’re all screwed.
+But personally, I feel optimistic because I just think people are smarter than that.
+I think when it comes down to the end race between the Democrat and Republican, I’m just really optimistic that people will understand that we’re moving past that sort of ancient, hateful, fear-based language.

-Ellen: Yeah but I think a lot of people hear it, and it doesn’t fully enter them, or they’re just thinking like, That’s so silly.
+Ellen: And we hope the show can really display what the costs are of that rhetoric.
+I think a lot of people hear it, and it doesn’t fully enter them, or they’re just thinking like, That’s so silly.
 They just kind of write it off whether it’s homophobia, transphobia, racism, xenophobia.
 That manifests in our society [and] is really destructive.

 Ian: Yes, just the amount of time all of these images and these languages are projected and promoted in the media.
 That has harm on our society.
 It has harm on the way we think.
 It has harm on children already having a hard time in their towns and other minorities having a hard time adjusting to America.
 I mean, it has extreme repercussions that I think we’re not fully aware of, and we sit back and allow it and feed off of it in the media.
 I think it’s extremely dangerous.
 I feel like hopefully our show can kind of contradict that on some level.